FrankPeters/laravel4-datatables-package/README.md

 ## Datatables Bundle for Laravel 4

+**About this fork**

+This fork is made because we wanted to use it in a legacy project that has a stripped version of Laravel running.

+However we didn't want to sideload several dependencies of Datatables.
+Dependencies stripped in this fork:

+In ```composer.json```:

+- illuminate/view

+In the ```Datatables.php``` file:

+- Input
+- Response
+- Language/Translator
+- Migrations

 **About**

 This bundle is created to handle the server-side processing of the DataTables Jquery Plugin (http://datatables.net) by using Eloquent ORM or Fluent Query Builder.